dbcls/rdf-config/doc/spec.md

 ### Object

 An object hanging from a predicate describes the object name and an example of the object.
-The object name is used as the name of a variable in SPARQL queries, so it should be unique and denoted in snake_case in the model.yaml file.
+The object name is used as the name of a variable in SPARQL queries, so it should be unique and set in snake_case in the model.yaml file.

-Example of each object is optional, but we strongly recommend you to add it to make the schema diagram clearer and to generate the ShEx validation.
-As the YAML parser estimates the type of the value, you can write strings, numbers, dates, etc. as they are.
-Note that, URIs are treated as strings in YAML, RDF-config specially interprets the strings enclosed in `<>` and CURIE/QName (whose prefix is defined in prefix.yaml) as URIs.
+Example of objects is optional, but we strongly recommended to add it to make the schema diagram clearer.
+Because the YAML parser estimates the type of the value, you can write strings  (it doesn't matter for YAML in the case of without quote), numbers, dates, etc. as they are.
+Because URI is treated as strings in YAML, RDF-config specially interprets the strings enclosed in `<>` and CURIE/QName (whose prefix is defined in prefix.yaml) as URIs.

 ```
 - Subject my:subject: